Alerts

 OSPs argue that such an obligation would not only be costly to carry out but would have unintended consequences such as filtering out non-infringing content due to the somewhat nascent nature of current generation technological solutions.
 Requiring such resource-intensive takedowns would also create a high barrier to entry that may be unattainable for emerging OSPs, which could lead to further consolidation or stagnation in the industry.
 Ultimately, the Copyright Office concludes that further study is required before it can recommend a “notice-and-staydown” obligation.

 While the Copyright Office’s report should be considered in connection with any future discussion and analysis of the DMCA safe harbor, an act of Congress is required before the DMCA’s current notice and takedown procedures are modified.
 While no near-term legislative action is anticipated, any such action will only take place after considerable lobbying from OSPs, copyright rightsholders, and other interested parties.
-Haynes and Boone will continue to monitor the situation and provide updates as it develops.
+Haynes Boone will continue to monitor the situation and provide updates as it develops.

-If you have questions regarding the issues discussed above, please contact one of the Haynes and Boone copyright lawyers identified below.
+If you have questions regarding the issues discussed above, please contact one of the Haynes Boone copyright lawyers identified below.

 Media Contacts